-ACS WASC accreditation is an ongoing six-year cycle of quality whereby the school demonstrates the capacity, commitment and competence to support high-quality student learning and ongoing school improvement.

-The he Visiting Committee's CONFIDENTIAL recommendation to the Accrediting Commission: Six-Year Accreditation Status with a Mid-cycle Progress Report : There is compelling evidence that the school needs little, if any, additional support for high-quality student learning and the implementation, monitoring, and accomplishment of the schoolwide action plan, which includes the identified critical areas for follow-up.
+Accreditation Status Recommendation for International Schools Name of School Visited: Address of School: Name of District: Manual Used in Self-Study: Visit: Date of Visit: Accredited Grade Span: ACS WASC accreditation is an ongoing six-year cycle of quality whereby the school demonstrates the capacity commitment, and competence to support high-quality student learning and ongoing school improvement.
+The Visiting Committee's CONFIDENTIAL recommendation to the Accrediting Commission: Six-Year Accreditation Status: There is compelling evidence that the school needs little, if any, additional support for high-quality student learning and the implementation, monitoring, and accomplishment of the schoolwide action plan, which includes the identified critical areas for follow-up.
+Note: International schools are required to complete a Mid-cycle Progress Report and have a Mid-cycle Two-Day Visit.
+Special Conditions, if needed Special Report in years Special Report and Visit in years Other (describe): Provide the rationale for the accreditation status recommendation in the Justification Statement.
+Probationary Accreditation Status with an In-depth Progress Report and Two-Day Visit (choose one option below): One-Year: There is compelling evidence that the school deviates significantly from the ACS WASC criteria in one or more critical areas requiring immediate attention and support.
+Two-Year: There is compelling evidence that the school deviates significantly from the ACS WASC criteria in one or more critical areas that need to be addressed within two years.
 Provide the rationale for the accreditation status recommendation in the Justification Statement.
-Six-Year Accreditation Status with a Mid-cycle Progress Report and (choose one option below): One-Day Visit: There is compelling evidence that the school needs additional support in strengthening student achievement by addressing the identified critical areas for follow-up.
-Based on the scope and seriousness of the issues and the size of the school, a one-day visit is recommended. ☐ Two-Day Visit : There is compelling evidence that the school needs additional support in strengthening student achievement by addressing the identified critical areas for follow-up.
-Based on the scope and seriousness of the issues and the size of the school, a two-day visit is recommended.
+Accreditation Status Withheld: There is compelling evidence that the school does not meet the ACS WASC criteria and deviates significantly in several critical areas that impact student learning and well-being, the school's program, and supporting operations.
 Provide the rationale for the accreditation status recommendation in the Justification Statement.
-Probationary Accreditation Status with an In-depth Progress Report and Two-Day Visit (choose one option below): One-Year: There is compelling evidence that the school deviates significantly from the ACS WASC criteria in one or more critical areas requiring immediate attention and support. ☐ Two-Year : There is compelling evidence that the school deviates significantly from the ACS WASC criteria in one or more critical areas that need to be addressed within two years.
-Provide the rationale for the accreditation status recommendation in the Justification Statement.
-Accreditation Status Withheld: There is compelling evidence that the school does not meet one or more of the ACS WASC criteria and deviates significantly in critical areas that impact student learning and well-being, the school's program, and supporting operations.
-Provide the rationale for the accreditation status recommendation in the Justification Statement.
-Note : The Commission reserves the right to grant accreditation status other than those above, including a recommendation for a full self-study at any time.
-Such action will follow a Commission review of the Visiting Committee Report.
+Note: The Commission reserves the right to grant accreditation status other than those above, including a recommendation for a full self-study at any time.
+Such action will follow a Commission review of the visiting committee report.
 In the event of a formal appeal, this document will be provided to the school's chief administrator.
-VISITING COMMITTEE MEMBERS Pr ovide signature and name Date Committee Chairperson Signature Date
+VISITING COMMITTEE MEMBERS Type or print name Signature Committee Chairperson Date